Meet Our Staff

-Carol Gundlach has been ACPP's policy analyst on tax and budget issues since 2013.
+Carol Gundlach has been an ACPP policy analyst since 2013.
 She previously worked as executive director of the Alabama Coalition Against Domestic Violence and as state coordinator of the Alabama Coalition Against Hunger.
 She has an M.S.W. degree and has taught social work policy and community organization at Auburn University and the University of Alabama.

 Presdelane (Pres) Harris is ACPP's organizing director.
 She has worked for ACPP since its founding in 1994 and has a B.S. in justice and public safety from Auburn University at Montgomery and an M.S. in management from Troy University.
 She has lived in Montgomery her entire life and enjoys spending time with family and friends, working in her church, watching movies, and singing along with gospel/ inspirational CDs.

 Rebecca Jackson is ACPP's communications and development associate.
 She is a Montgomery native who has a B.A. in political science from the University of Alabama and an M.P.A. from Auburn University at Montgomery.
 She came to ACPP in the spring of 2007 as a policy fellow and later joined the organizing team, with a focus on e-advocacy and voter engagement.